SanketUmbare/TagMyPrice/README.md

 # TagMyPrice
 A Chrome extension that tracks product prices on e-commerce websites and notifies you when they drop below your target.
 Simplify your online shopping experience with real-time alerts!🚀

-Here's a comprehensive `README.md` for your GitHub repository:

----

-# **Price Lock & Notify - Chrome Extension**

-### **Track product prices and get notified of price drops!**
-This Chrome extension helps you monitor the prices of products on e-commerce websites.
-Simply enter the URL of the product, set a target price, and the extension will notify you when the price drops below your desired amount.

 ---

 ## **Features**